 By Craig MacDonald, an historian and Pulitzer Prize nominee.

 She may have voted in her only National Election because she knew Gen. Grant, who was stationed in California and along the Pacific Coast as an Army lieutenant and captain.
-Grant visited his brothers-in-law in the Sierra Nevada Mountains during 1852, 53 and 54.
-He stayed with his wife's brothers--John and Lewis Dent, who had come to California as gold-hunting 49ers--in Knight's Ferry, northeast of Modesto.
+Grant visited his brothers-in-law in the Sierra Nevada Mountains during his military leaves in 1852, 53 and 54.
+He stayed with his wife's brothers—John and Lewis Dent, who had come to California as gold-hunting 49ers—in Knight's Ferry, northeast of Modesto.
 Parkhurst drove stages to Knights Ferry at the time of Grant's visits.

-The Dents talked often to Charley and so, perhaps, did Grant.
-The Army man also may have been a passenger on Charley's coaches in the Sierra.
+The Dents talked often to Charley and so, probably, did Grant.
+The Army man also may have been a passenger on Charley's coaches in other areas of Northern California.

 Parkhurst may have successfully helped Grant become President.

 She died at 67 from cancer of the mouth, probably caused by years of chewing tobacco.
 You can visit her grave & monument in what's now the Pioneer Cemetery at 66 Marin St. (B20, Row 6), Watsonville, California.
 She's buried just 13 miles south of where she cast her historic ballot.